olibclarke/chimera-trimmings/README.md

 # chimera-trimmings

 Custom settings and aliases for UCSF Chimera.
+Those listed below are ones I frequently use, but there are many others (inspect the script for more details)

 Put `chimera_aliases.com` somehere on your system and specify it as a file to read at startup (Favorites...Preferences...Command Line).